The Ellerbe Marathon and Half Marathon

 We have a large grass parking area at the intersection of Parsons Ave. and 2nd

-Please use the parking area and do not park in any business parking lots or along
+use the parking area and do not park in any business parking lots or along the street.

-the street.
 Access parking by Parsons Avenue.
-Stay on Main Street aka Business
+Stay on Main Street aka Business 220 turn

-220 turn between Dixie Burger and Food King.
-Parking will be on your right at the
+between Dixie Burger and Food King.
+Parking will be on your right at the stop sign.

-online or to print a mailable paper form.
-Registration is limited to 300 runners and
+or to print a mailable paper form.
+Registration is limited to 300 runners and will close if

-will close if that limit is reached.
-Online registration will close no later than February
+that limit is reached.
+Online registration will close no later than February 22 at

-22 at 11:59pm.
+11:59pm.
 Paper mail-in entry must be postmarked by February 10.
-There is a
+There is a cut off

-cut off for my shirt order.
+for my shirt order.
 Please read the information above about shirts.
-If the
+If the registration

-registration limit is not reached by online and mail-in entry, on site race day
+limit is not reached by online and mail-in entry, on site race day registrations will be

 $10 of each entry goes to the Ellerbe Rescue Squad